Michael Waltrip Racing: Controversy

 In 2010, Michael Waltrip Racing filed a lawsuit against the Williams F1 team, for reportedly stealing one of their employees while he was under contract with MWR.
-The employee in question was Mike Coughlan, who was a F1 engineer involved in a cheating scandal in 2007.
+The employee in question was Mike Coughlan, who was an F1 engineer involved in a cheating scandal in 2007.
 While he was suspended from F1, Coughlan worked as an engineer for the team.
 When his suspension from F1 was over, he allegedly went back to the Williams team while still under contract with MWR, which MWR alleged caused the team to suffer financially.
 The lawsuit was settled out of court in October 2011; the settlement was very amicable, as Waltrip later invited Coughlan to a future race as a guest of the team.

 Just before its shutdown at the end of 2015, MWR was sued by former tire carrier Brandon Hopkins.
-Hopkins was injured in a pit road accident that required surgery while serving Clint Bowyer's car.
+Hopkins was injured in a pit road accident that required surgery while servicing Clint Bowyer's No. 15 car.
 Hopkins accused MWR of blacklisting him, wrongfully terminating his contract with the team, libel, and intentional interference with his efforts to find work at another team.
 Michael Waltrip Racing counter-sued Hopkins, saying that he stole pit guns from the team which was the cause of his firing.
 In their countersuit against Hopkins, MWR asked to be reimbursed for the pit guns and for any claims by Hopkins to be dismissed.
 After years of back-and-forth between Hopkins and the defunct team, it was announced in November 2017 that "both parties are pleased to announce that they have amicably resolved their disputes in their entirety and wish each other well in the future."